saferpay/sndbx/texts/secure_card_data.md

 Alias Insert

 To retrieve a redirectUrl that can be integrated via Iframe the Alais Insert function has to be called by providng all the necessary data.
-Pleae view the tecnicall documentation for an example of the Alias Insert Request.
+Please view the technical documentation for an example of the Alias Insert Request.

 ## <a name="scd-use"></a> How to use the obtained data